lowdanie/lowdanie.github.io/_posts/2025-07-26-electron-integrals.md

 $H = H^n(\mathbf{R}, Z)\in\mathrm{End}(\Lambda^n\mathcal{H})$
 be the [electronic Hamiltonian](XXX) of the molecule.

-According to the variational principle, in order to find the electronic ground state we can search for an $n$-electron state
+According to the variational principle, to find the electronic ground state we can search for an $n$-electron state
 $\|\Psi\rangle\in\Lambda^n\mathcal{H}$ with unit norm that minimizes the expectation energy